 Under the influence of the global pandemic, direct transaction and face-to-face interaction have been prohibited, and potentially everything has been going through the journey of digitalization.
-From fighting over the limited supply of life-saving masks to ordering groceries online or just some random clothes shopping, chances are you have come across some sort of online queuing system in the past 1.5 years.
+From fighting over the limited supply of life-saving masks to ordering groceries online or just some random clothes shopping, chances are you have across some sort of online queuing system since 2020.
 Believed in the power of surging virtual waiting rooms, we feature a product named Queue-it – the first-ever virtual waiting room solution around the globe.

 Before we move on to the pitching part of the product itself, allow us to justify the importance of having a virtual waiting room in every e-commerce system, starting with the story of Tap & Go.

 Consumption Voucher Scheme – a silver lining to boost up the number of loyal users

 One of the talks of the town in the last few months has to be the Consumption Voucher Scheme.
 Large crowds (basically the entire city) flocking to redeem the consumption e-vouchers and going on the spending spree.
 After all, retail therapy always makes one happy, especially in the doom and gloom fueled by COVID-19.
 Telecommunications giant HKT has quickly taken the advantage of the HKD$36 billion initiative, and further promoted its Tap & Go digital wallet as one of the four privileged collection channels.